Keeping your toilet shiny and clean should be a housekeeping priority.

 Attending to that area of the bathroom is a task nobody wants to do, however, it’s one that must be done to ensure that the whole bathroom is clean and sanitary.

-Below are some tips regarding how to prevent and treat rust marks and hard water stains that accumulate on or inside your toilet – and the products that can help.
+Below are some tips on how to prevent and treat rust marks and hard water stains that accumulate on or inside your toilet – and the products that can help.

 Preventing Rust Marks